Artist

 How much does Aerosmith make in a year?

-Aerosmith is modeled at $2.2M-$7.7M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Aerosmith is estimated at $2.2M-$7.7M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Aerosmith still make money?